Back to All Events

 Philosophical Practices is about bringing philosophy to life, developing skills that are both enjoyable and transformational.
 These sessions combine ancient traditions like meditation and dialogos with modern practices such as authentic relating.
 They will also feature talks that share the philosophy and science supporting these arts.
 Each activity is designed to cultivate skills that enhance clarity and connectivity with the world, ourselves, and each other - making us better people and better philosophers.

-In this final session, we will build on everything we have learned before, giving us all an opportunity to deepen our practices and discuss how these practices can be brought into our lives beyond the course.
+In this final session, we built on everything we learned before.
+We deepened our practices and discussed how these practices can be brought into our lives beyond the course.

 Dates and location